Optimization & Compression

 - Minimize unique materials

-- **Physics (Rapier)** — The Rapier physics engine (~2 MB Wasm) is only loaded when a physics collider or rigidbody is present in the scene.
-If you don't use physics, remove any colliders (including trigger colliders) to avoid the download entirely.
+- **Remove unused colliders** — The Rapier physics engine (~2 MB Wasm) loads when any collider or rigidbody is present.
+If you don't need physics, remove all colliders (including trigger colliders) to save ~2 MB.

-- **Postprocessing** — Postprocessing effects are only loaded when a postprocessing volume is active.
+- **Remove unused postprocessing volumes** — Postprocessing effects are only loaded when a volume is active.

 :::tip

-Removing unused physics colliders is one of the easiest wins — it saves ~2 MB of Wasm download.
-Double-check that you haven't left any colliders on objects that don't need them.
+Removing unused physics colliders is one of the easiest wins.
+Double-check that you haven't left colliders on objects that don't need them.

 :::